osgood1024/Project_Zoo_client_side/README.md

 Check out the live demo [Project Zoo](https://theprojectzoo.netlify.app/)

 ## Inspiration
-The designs inspired by
+The website designs inspired by
 - [behance](https://www.behance.net/)
 - [dribbble](https://dribbble.com/)

 I do not own all of this projects.
-Some of the projects were pulled from:
+Some of the projects were from:
 - [product hunt](https://www.producthunt.com/)
 - [7days7websites](https://7days7websites.glitch.me/#submissions)
 - [DevHacks](https://devhacks.deta.dev/projects)